mcaliman/mcaliman.github.io/_posts/en/programming/2014-09-28-java-indexed-structures.md

 1. Runs the binary search algorithm on S to check whether S contains k
 2. If it finds returns element otherwise null

-In the Java language the natural implementation is provided by arrays, which can also contain objects beyond the basic types, so even pairs or tuples of the type `<K,V>` i.e. pairs (key,value)
+In the Java language, the natural implementation is provided by arrays, which can also contain objects beyond basic types, such even pairs or tuples of type `<K,V>` (i.e., pairs of key and value).

-In addition to arrays, the basic structure of the language, we can of course use lists, e.g. ArrayLists, which adopt precisely this type of philosophy plus a few tricks to make the implementation more efficient.
+In addition to arrays, the basic structure of the language, we can of course use lists (e.g., `ArrayList`), which adopt precisely this philosophy plus a few tricks to make the implementation more efficient.